 The next step we’d recommend is to put together a job description and a person specification; these aren’t mandatory and there’s no specific format to follow, but it’s good practice and will help when you come to recruit.
 A job description sets out the overall objective of the role and day to day responsibilities, and a person specification sets out the experience, skills and any qualifications which you deem to be either essential or ideal for the role.

-HOW TO HIRE
+think about HOW TO HIRE

 So, you’ve decided you want to hire – but how do you go about it?

 If you have a premises it might be as simple as putting a sign up, or you could advertise online using a job board, social media, or get in touch with your local job centre.
 It’s worth doing some research to see where similar jobs are being advertised.

 Alternatively, you could consider using a recruitment agency.
 Many recruiters, like ourselves, only charge a fee if they find your perfect candidate and they take the hassle out of writing adverts and shortlisting.

 Give thought to how you intend to interview too, you want to ensure the process is meaningful and thorough without being too lengthy, as this is off-putting for candidates.
 Be prepared to make a decision quickly to avoid losing out on your first choice.

 You need to ensure you offer a competitive pay rate, but that’s just one element of a package.
 Other benefits such as additional holidays, staff discounts, training, pensions etc. can all be combined to create an offering that works for you and is attractive to potential employees.

 The term ‘employer branding’ doesn’t just apply to big corporate firms, whatever your size, it’s never too soon to start thinking about your employer brand – especially if you have big plans to grow in the future.
 It encompasses your culture, work environment and leadership style as well as the more ‘material’ benefits we talked about above.